WFRCAnalytics/Resources/py-tdm-env/setup-py-tdm-env.md

 **Step 3: Download Python and Jupyter Extensions**

-After open Visual Studio, ensure that the `Python` and `Jupyter` extensions are downloaded.
-You can do this by navigating to `Extensions` window or pressing `Ctrl+Shift+X`.
-Next search for `Python` and `Jupyter` extensions and download them.
+After opening Visual Studio, ensure that the `Python` and `Jupyter` extensions are downloaded.
+You can do this by navigating to the `Extensions` window or pressing `Ctrl+Shift+X`.
+Next search for the `Python` and `Jupyter` extensions and install them.

 **Step 4: Refresh Visual Studio**